KSSONE/centerstage/README.md

 * Makes the scan button on the configuration screen update the list of Expansion Hubs connected via RS-485
     * Fixes [SkyStone issue #143](https://github.com/FIRST-Tech-Challenge/SkyStone/issues/143)
 * Improves web interface compatibility with older browser and Android System WebView versions.
-* Fixes issue in UVC driver where some cameras (e.g. certain MS Lifecams) which reported frame intervals as rounded rather than truncated values (e.g. `666667*100ns` instead of `666666*100ns` for 15FPS) would fail to start streaming.
+* Fixes issue in UVC driver where some cameras (e.g. certain MS Lifecams) which reported frame intervals as rounded rather than truncated org.firstinspires.ftc.teamcode.TeleOp.sampleTeleOp.values (e.g. `666667*100ns` instead of `666666*100ns` for 15FPS) would fail to start streaming.
 * Adds support in UVC driver for virtual PTZ control
 * Adds support in UVC driver for gain (ISO) control
 * Adds support in UVC driver for enabling/disable AE priority.
 This setting provides a means to tell the camera firmware either